 2. Describe the Board's sector-strategy initiative.
 Missouri has partnered with the consulting firm Maher & Maher, a specialized change management and workforce development consulting firm, to provide guidance during the launch year and to establish a foundation to achieve transformative system change.
 Include a summary of the work the Board has conducted with Maher and Maher.
 Describe how the Board will be collaborating and aligning resources of all partners, public and private, toward developing a talent pipeline.
 Describe how that alignment will create meaningful career pathways for workers possessing skill levels serving important regional industries.
 Describe how system services will be framed by industry sectors that are data driven, regionally designed, and guided by employers and how these strategies will be sustained.
-Include the methods the Board will be using to inform and engage key public and private stakeholders in the development of sector-strategies.
+Include the methods the Board will be using to inform and engage key public and private stakeholders in the development of sectorstrategies.

-The Missouri Sector Strategies project conducted by Maher and Maher offers a talent development consultant to facilitate focused discussion on building regional workforce partnerships between workforce development, economic development and education.
-Analysis of the regional area's data determined that Advanced Manufacturing is the initial sector strategy for building a framework and a regional implementation plan.
-The development of an asset map defines each local region's economic factors as a potentially viable economic region; targets the advanced manufacturing sector's key occupations to guide and focus on future workforce development resources; highlights key challenges for developing talent in manufacturing and identifying strategies to build and convene a sustaining manufacturing industry sector partnership in the region.
-The goal for the regional team is to align the local workforce areas around advanced manufacturing to provide businesses the talent they need and develop career pathways to enhance job seekers career opportunities.
-Creating a sector approach in the advanced manufacturing sector establishes the groundwork to develop additional sector strategies in the areas of Financial Services and Healthcare.
+The Missouri Sector Strategies project conducted by Maher and Maher offered a talent development consultant to facilitate focused discussion on building regional workforce partnerships between workforce development, economic development and education.
+The summary report addresses the team/planning development process, target industries, key goals, deliverables created for the region, and recommendations that support success.
+Analysis of the regional area's data determined that Diversified Manufacturing is the focus sector for building a framework and a regional implementation plan.
+Health Care, Financial Services, Logistics & Distribution, Bio-Sciences and Construction were also identified as key to the growth of the region.
+The initial goal is to launch a sustainable manufacturing industry sector partnership building from St. Louis Partnership's existing Regional Advanced Manufacturing Partnership (RAMP) initiative.
+The sector partnership allows workforce leaders to determine key trends, discuss skill needs and develop solutions at a regional scale.
+An action plan and regional vision was created to outline the movement and vision toward an aligned manufacturing industry sector.
+The development of an asset map defined each local region's economic factors as a potentially viable economic region; targeted the diversified manufacturing sector's key occupations to guide and focus on future workforce development resources; highlighted key challenges for developing talent in manufacturing and identified strategies to build and convene a sustaining manufacturing industry sector partnership in the region.
+The goal for the regional team is to align the local workforce areas around diversified manufacturing to provide businesses the talent they need and develop career pathways to enhance job seekers career opportunities.
+Recommendations to support the St. Louis Partnership workforce committee were to publically promote the workforce committee to provide awareness and engage business and appropriate service providers, develop a committee charter and plan with a one-year course of action, maintain focus on diversified manufacturing to address the talent needs of this sector, and develop a more coordinated regional business services team.